tonguyenquanghuy/Bike-usage-in-Helsinki-and-Espoo/README.md

 - File: latitude_longitude_additional_dataset.csv

   Description: The geographical latitude and longitude of each sub-regions in Helsinki and Espoo.
-This is obtained by using the Google Map API (see the section 2)
+This is obtained by using the Google Map API

 - File: station_area_additional_dataset.csv

   Description: The data mapping between the station names and sub-region names.
-This is obtain by using Google Map API and mappping the geographical information (see the section 2)
+This is obtain by using Google Map API and mappping the geographical information